From Australia to Europe, climate protesters hit the streets ahead of UN summit

 Hundreds of rallies took place across Europe, including in the Czech Republic, Germany, Britain and Poland, which is still widely coal-reliant and where many middle schools gave students the day off to enable them to participate in the rallies in Warsaw and other cities.

-In Berlin, organizers said 80,000 people gathered in front of the capital's landmark Brandenburg Gate, not far from Chancellor Angela Merkel's office where the Cabinet was thrashing out the final details of a plan to curb Germany's greenhouse gas emissions .
+In Berlin, police said more than 100,000 people gathered in front of the capital's landmark Brandenburg Gate, not far from Chancellor Angela Merkel's office where the Cabinet thrashed out the final details of a 54 billion euro ($60 billion) plan to curb Germany's greenhouse gas emissions .

+Thousands of schoolchildren and their adult supporters demonstrated in London outside the British Parliament to demand "climate justice" and stronger action to tackle global warming.
+Some held home-made placards with slogans including "Don't be a fossil fool" and "Make our planet Greta again," in a reference Thunberg.

+The British government said it endorsed the protesters' message, but didn't condone skipping school -- a stance that didn't sit well with some of the young protesters.

 In Helsinki, the Finnish capital, a man dressed as Santa Claus stood outside parliament holding a sign: "My house is on fire, my reindeer can't swim."

-Smaller protests took place in Asia, including in Japan, South Korea, the Philippines, Hong Kong and India.
+Smaller protests took place in Asia -- including Japan, South Korea, the Philippines, Hong Kong and India.

 In Tokyo, hundreds of students and environmental activists marched through the business and shopping district of Shibuya, chanting "Climate Justice!" while holding hand-painted placards made of cardboard with messages such as "Go Green," "Save the Earth," and "the Earth is on fire."